UK talent and labour

 - a highly educated workforce falling within the top 10 OECD countries when it comes to the proportion of adults with a tertiary education

 - 9 institutions in the ‘Global MBA Rankings 2022‘ produced by the Financial Times

 Flexible labour laws that support growth

 The UK combines competitive employment regulations with a highly educated workforce and 4 out of the world’s top 10 universities.

 The UK’s flexible labour laws help businesses hire staff in a way that suits their needs.
 Contract options vary from full-time, part-time and agency staff to freelancers, consultants and contractors.
 Freedom to recruit quickly and for as long as needed, helps companies to react to changing circumstances.

-The UK operates a National Minimum Wage and a National Living Wage, encouraging people to work and prevent businesses from competing unfairly.
-Yet, average UK labour costs are still the most competitive in Western Europe.
+The UK operates a National Minimum Wage and a National Living Wage, encouraging people into employment and preventing businesses from competing unfairly.

 The brightest talent